ScottKirvan/ReleasePleaseTest/notes/test.md

 >> ...by using additional greater-than signs right next to each other...
 > > > ...or with spaces between arrows.

+## Callouts / Alerts

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 ## Lists